Author Information

 Submission Guidelines

-Authors may contact Andrews University Press to present concepts for potential publications, though no project is accepted for publication until a complete manuscript has been submitted and undergone consideration.
+Authors may contact Andrews University Press to present concepts and/or proposals for potential publications, though no project is accepted for publication until a complete manuscript has been submitted and undergone consideration.
 Complete manuscripts may be submitted as desired, though Andrews University Press is not responsible for unsolicited material.
 Advance communication with the managing editor is recommended.
 Send an email message to aupress@andrews.edu for more information or to arrange for submission of a manuscript.

 Review Process